brittlewis12/witness-budgets/witness-budgets.md

 ---

-## Part X: Limitations and Open Questions
+## Part X: Limitations and open questions

 This framework presents a research program, not a finished solution.
 Several significant limitations and open questions require explicit acknowledgment:

-### Technical Gaps Requiring Formalization
+### Technical gaps requiring formalization

 **1. C1 Consumption Semantics**
 - **Gap:** Precise semantics for when consumer computations using truncated existence are extractable remain incompletely specified